hashicorp/packer-plugin-vsphere/.web-docs/components/builder/vsphere-supervisor/README.md

 - `source_name` (string) - Name of the source VM.
 Limited to 15 characters.
 Defaults to `source-<random-5-digit-suffix>`.

-- `network_type` (string) - Name of the network type to attach to the source VM's network interface.
-Defaults to empty.

-- `network_name` (string) - Name of the network to attach to the source VM's network interface.
-Defaults to empty.

 - `keep_input_artifact` (bool) - Preserve all the created objects in Supervisor cluster after the build finishes.
 Defaults to `false`.

 - `bootstrap_provider` (string) - Name of the bootstrap provider to use for configuring the source VM.